harhay-lab/SACE_PS_LMM/README.md

 sim_me: comparison of the performance of the three methods when the outcomes are simulated from the ME model.

-sim_me2: comparison of the performance of the three methods when the outcomes are simulated from the ME model.
+sim_me2: comparison of the performance of the three methods when the outcomes are simulated from the ME2 model.